paultopia/pdfmerge/readme.md

 pdfmerge GUI
 ```

-then you'll get a file picker window where you can command-select multiple files to merge, and then another window to select a save location.
+then you'll get a file picker window where you can command-select multiple files to merge (currently, you can only pick them in one go and it'll merge them in ABC order), and then another window to select a save location.

 Right now, it'll barf and refuse to put up with your instructions if you: